 In 1871, the couple moved to Newton, Kansas, setting up a saloon and brothel.
 In 1872, Kate snuck off with a man named Sweet to visit a competing brothel, and when Joe found out, he shot the man.

 The controversy forced the pair to relocate to the Wichita area, where they set up a saloon/gambling hall/brothel in Delano, Kansas, the worst section in Wichita.
-This business venture was immediately profitable with its gambling tables, booze, and “soiled doves” who doubled as dance partners. .
+This business venture was immediately profitable with gambling tables, booze, and “soiled doves” who doubled as dance partners.
 However, it was also known to be a rough establishment where men were encouraged to drink heavily, spend lots of money, and were often swindled in shady card deals.

 The Lowes made good money at their business, but when Edward “Red” Beard came to town and set up another saloon just 30 yards away, business declined.
 However, the two were initially friendly, despite the competition.
 In the summer of 1873, a young soldier shot one of Beard’s dancehall girls, and he responded by firing on the soldiers.
 Later that night, the soldiers retaliated by burning down his saloon.
-This was profitable for Lowe’s saloon, and Beard begrudged their prosperity, ending any friendliness they might have had before.
+This was profitable for Lowe’s saloon, and Beard envied their prosperity, ending any friendliness they might have had before.

 Rowdy Joe then went behind the bar, grabbed his shotgun, and exchanged fire with Beard.
 One of Beard’s shots grazed Joe’s neck in the melee, and a stray bullet hit one of Lowe’s customers, William Anderson, in the eye, blinding him for life.
 Beard then fled.